fkupilik/MNE_ML/README.md

 - `python main.py cnn`
 - `python main.py rnn`

+All other parameters are configurable in the _param.py_ file.
+The solution is implemented in Python in version 3.6.9 and the versions of the used libraries can be found in the _requirements.txt_ file.

 ## Used preprocessing methods:
 - low-pass and high-pass filtering
 - epoch extraction